 ≡ Menu

-If you were not born in the low country of South Carolina or Georgia – or other coastal areas of the the south, then you’ve probably never heard of Haint Blue – it’s a southern thing.
+If you were not born in the low country of South Carolina or Georgia – or other coastal areas of the south, then you’ve probably never heard of Haint Blue – it’s a southern thing.

 Photo of Haint Blue porch in South Carolina Low Country